Celebrating women in technology

 Encouraging women to pursue science, technology, engineering and mathematics (STEM) vocations is also a priority for us.
 For example, the Schlumberger Excellence in Educational Development (SEED) program takes a grassroots approach to enable educators in underserved communities where we live and work to engage their young students in science and technology, particularly in robotics and coding.
 At the other end of the education spectrum, the Schlumberger Foundation Faculty for the Future program awards fellowships to women from developing and emerging economies to facilitate PhD or post-doctoral research in STEM at leading universities worldwide.
 Graduates typically return to their home countries where they become powerful role models, inspiring girls and women to pursue science-related vocations.

+For updated 2022 stats, please see our latest sustainability report here, or our Careers FAQ page here.
 We set our first gender balance target in 1994, to have women comprise 15% of our salaried workforce by 2015.
 We achieved that goal ahead of schedule in 2011.
 Our current goal is to have women comprise 25% of our salaried workforce by 2025.
 Despite the COVID-19 pandemic, in 2020 we improved our gender balance by 8% and women now represent 22.6% of Schlumberger’s salaried employees worldwide.

 As part of our annual Women and Technology initiatives this year, virtual events are being planned in many locations over the coming months.